ds999999/RHObjectiveBeagle/README.md

 ```

 ### NSObject category
-Beagle also adds some methods onto NSObjects, all prefixed with `beagle_`.
+Beagle also adds some methods to NSObject, all prefixed with `beagle_`.
-These operate in the same way as the above method defs.
+These operate in the same way as the above method definitions.

 ```
 @interface NSObject (RHBeagleAdditions)